How To Play Betrayal At House On The Hill With 2 Players?

 This is an amazing cooperative game where portals are opening up all over the world.
 Together you must work to defeat an elder god who is trying to break into your world.
 I have a brief overview written in my article, Best 8 player board games for 2021.

 This is an incredible game that can not only be played with two players but solo too.
 So there is quite a bit of flexibility for this one.
 It is sure to keep you on the edge of your horrified seats.
-You can check the prices for Eldritch Horror here.
+You can check out Eldritch Horror at Amazon.

 Pandemic is a survival cooperative game where you work together to cure viruses.
 These viruses have broken out all over the world and you must find a cure.
 All whilst attempting to prevent outbreaks.